magepages/mpdocs/docs/order-attributes/index.md

 ![](https://i.imgur.com/Tb02yNm.png)

-- `Multi-Select`: The field has the format as Multiple-Select.
+- `Checkbox/Multi-Select`: The field has the format as Multiple-Select.
 Customers can choose one or more options that admins have set in the backend

 ![](https://i.imgur.com/AqMO26n.png)

-- `Single-select with image`: Customers only choose one of the Images/Colors that admins have set
+- `Radio/Single-select with image`: Customers only choose one of the Images/Colors that admins have set

 ![](https://i.imgur.com/IoXzHw4.png)